 See voting systems to read about other voting and tally methods.

-Announcements are run before an election, as they are meant to announce the upcoming election to your voters and capture nominations.
+Announcements are run before a vote, as they are meant to announce the upcoming vote to your voters and capture nominations.
 Instead of voters choosing between pre-listed candidates, they are given spaces for writing in nominations or alternatively can be set up to select from a drop-down list.
 The number of spaces for nominations is determined by the administrator during setup.
-Otherwise, announcements are set up and run very similarly to an election.
+Otherwise, announcements are set up and run very similarly to a vote.

 How the Results are Calculated